 Therefore, the PDN needs to be addressed as a system.
 Each individual power net, even if routed with exceptional precision, can be compromised if demands aren’t properly considered.
 Additionally, each net in the power system must be capable of delivering adequate DC current on its own, while limiting its losses to an acceptable level (voltage drop).
 Individually, the nets must also be able to deliver that current not just in adequate quantity, but with the necessary responsiveness such that the voltage is stable, even to high-speed transients.

 Like a plumbing system, we must ensure each pipe is sized to handle the flow.
 Not only does this pipe need to handle its own requirements, but it must also account for the requirements of the additional sources connected to it.
-To achieve our DC goal, we need to approach the PDN similarly.
+To achieve our DC goal, we need to approach the PDN design similarly.
 Therefore, before making important layout decisions, we must consider the requirements of adjacent disciplines such as thermal, EMI, mechanical constraints, safety, etc. to give us the best possible chance at first-pass success (as all will affect the PCB layout).

 Opportunity Knocks

 Everybody has a hand in the PDN, but nobody owns it, unless you have an in-house power integrity engineer.
 Everyone cares about their own design requirements, but there is no one owning how they all come together.
-It’s this lack of ownership that is the root of many PDN issues.
+It’s this lack of ownership that is the root of many PDN design issues.
 Each of the disciplines involved in product development have requirements that must be met and are often determined far too late in the design cycle.
 For better or worse, all requirements will collide at layout.

-The PCB design engineer must either meet or manage every requirement for all disciplines making them best positioned to manage the PDN.
+The PCB design engineer must either meet or manage every requirement for all disciplines making them best positioned to manage the PDN design.
 The impact of the PDN on the traditional PCB design process can enhance our ability to make informed decisions.
 For example, consider the task of splitting a plane to contain two distinct voltages.
 Now reconsider this knowing one of those nets carries nearly the full current of the power supply and the other carries but a trickle.
 With this knowledge, plane cuts would be different, effecting overall board performance.

 Within the design process, every action has a multi-effect that needs to be balanced and as time goes on, its importance will increase.
 Someone needs to take on the role of managing these actions and the PCB design engineer is the best person to do so.
 PCB design engineers understand how to balance design requirements with manufacturability and have the most influence over the success of the PDN.
 The multitude of tools available directly within the PCB canvas enables PCB design engineers to seamlessly incorporate both signal and power integrity within their design process while minimizing time concerns.